nasa/astrobee_android/emulator.md

 # Android Emulator setup for Astrobee Simulator

-Steps to setup an Android Emulator and the network between the Astrobee Simulator and the Android Emulator.
+Steps to set up an Android Emulator and the network between the Astrobee Simulator and the Android Emulator.

-These steps assume you are running Ubuntu (16.04) either natively or in a virtual machine with the Astrobee Robot Software installed.
+These steps assume you are running Ubuntu (16.04 or 20.04) either natively or in a virtual machine with the Astrobee Robot Software installed.
 This Ubuntu instance will be referred to as `HOST`.
  - Note 1: Astrobee settings require 3 IP addresses (LLP, MLP, HLP).
 Make sure to choose a set of IPs that fits your needs (10.42.0.34-36 is commonly used).